Bess, our School Dog!

 We would really like her to come into school to support the children in a range of areas.
 We want children to come and read to her and help look after her, to develop responsibility and as part of our role as a nurturing school to also help support wellbeing.

-Bess will be visiting the school to get used to the school environment – children, noise, smells etc. She is still a puppy and at 9 months old she has lots to learn.
-She was getting used to school before school closed and now needs to get used to school again!
+Bess has been visiting the school to get used to the school environment – children, noise, smells etc. She is still a young dog she has lots to learn.
+She was getting used to school before school closed and now has been getting used to school again!
 She is due to continue her training classes soon where she will learn lots more and as she gets older she will embark on more specific training so that the children in school can get the very best out of having a school dog.
-Currently her presence in school will be about familiarity for her and the children, so that a dog in school becomes the norm.
+Currently her presence in school is about familiarity for her and the children, so that a dog in school becomes the norm.

 For more information about the wonderful benefits of having a dog in school, please see the ‘School Dog Policy’.